hettlage/salt-api/specs/index.rst

 `submit(filename, proposal_code)`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This function submits content for a proposal.
 The content must be a zip file or an XML file.
 A zip file is submitted as is.
+An XML file is turned into a zip file with the `zip_proposal_content` function.

 `filename` can be a string , a file object or a file-like object.
 A string is interpreted as a file path.
-If a file object or file-like object is passed, it must not be an XML file referencing other files.
+If a file object or file-like object is passed, it must not be an XML file referencing other files via relative file paths.

 The value of the `proposal_code` argument must be consistent with the proposal code in the submitted file content (if there is one), but this is not checked.
-It is required if you submit blocks or if the submitted proposal doesn't include an existing proposal code, but this is not checked.
+The `proposal_code` argument is required if you submit blocks or if the submitted proposal doesn't include an existing proposal code, but this is not checked.

 An exception is raised if the submission fails.